northpr/telegram_ocr_bot/README_EN.md

 | 4 (Current) | Google Vision + Regular Expression | - Fast and cost-effective <br> - Supports Thai language <br> - Simple but effective | - Accuracy may suffer in certain cases (e.g., multi-line text) |

 # Changelog
+## 1.4 (2023-05-05)
+- Change new credential
+- Add more security to prevent data leak
 ## 1.3 (2023-05-04)
 - Fix and improve CloudWatch log
 - Add new function to extract name of the bank
+- Add support for additional banks (gsb, ktb)
+- Optimize performance and reduce latency
+- Update documentations
 - Refractor code
 ## 1.1 (2023-04-21)
 - Add new functions to extract account number